 - a.
-Persons directly involved in the manufacturing, food processing or packing should be fit and capable of discharging their duties effectively. - b.
-Any personnel who, by medical examination or supervisory observation, is shown to have, or appears to have, an illness, open lesion, including boils, sores, or -infected wounds, or any other possible source of microbial contamination shall be excluded from any food handling/contact operations until the condition is corrected.' - c.
-Illnesses, symptoms and injuries that should be immediately reported by employees to management so they can be examined by a doctor include: - jaundice (yellowing of skin and eyes),
+Persons directly involved in the manufacturing, food processing or packing should be fit and capable of discharging their duties effectively.

+- b.
+Any personnel who, by medical examination or supervisory observation, is shown to have, or appears to have, an illness, open lesion, including boils, sores, or -infected wounds, or any other possible source of microbial contamination shall be excluded from any food handling/contact operations until the condition is corrected.'

+- c.
+Illnesses, symptoms and injuries that should be immediately reported by employees to management so they can be examined by a doctor include:

+- jaundice (yellowing of skin and eyes),

+- diarrhea,

+- vomiting,

+- fever,

+- sore throat with fever,

+- visibly infected skin lesions (boils, cuts, etc.),

+- discharges from the ear, eye or nose.

-CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page 15 of 70
+CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page $15 ext{ of } 70$